Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 In this example, we declare and initialize variables for an integer, a double, a boolean, and a string.
 We then print these values to the console using string interpolation.

-Here is an example of a simple class in Dart:
+*Here is an example of a simple class in Dart*:

 ```